 - Using an integrative approach to health, you can bounce back faster and get through the crud quicker.

 - My tips can help strengthen the immune system while also directly killing viruses and bacteria.

 - Learn natural ways to manage fevers, earaches and sore throats.

 by Dr. John Neustadt

-Thanks to the integrative approach I’ve been teaching patients to do for years, and that I do for myself and my family, we all bounced back quickly.
-In fact, while people have been telling me that they’ve struggled for more than a week with symptoms, we all bounced back within three or four days.
+Thanks to the integrative approach I’ve been teaching patients to do for years, and that I do for myself and my family, we all bounce back quickly.
+In fact, while people have been telling me that they’ve struggled for more than a week with symptoms, we typically all bounce back within three or four days.
 Typically if our kids get it, when I follow the integrative approach I’m sharing with you in this blog, they only miss a couple of days of school instead of an entire week or more.

 The goal in fighting the seasonal crud is to do everything you can to increase how the immune system functions while also trying to kill the virus or bacteria.
 If you want to watch a video on this overall approach, I did a FB Live on it in 2018.
 I think it could be helpful in letting you know about other things you might want to do or how to modify things for your specific situation.